yoganandc/hacker-feed/README.md

 # hacker-feed
-A single page web application where users can view, save, and share posts from Hacker News
+A single page web application where users can view, save, and share posts from Hacker News.

 ## # Features